seppo0010/busco-trabajo/README.md

 ### Despegar

-Improve the internal tools to create machine learning models for fraud detection.
-Build an ID identification and validation service.
-Create a liveness detection based on real time communication.
-Develop tools for traffic and anomalies monitoring and detection.
+My team and I improve the internal tools to create machine learning models for fraud detection, build an ID identification and validation service, create a liveness detection based on real time communication and develop tools for traffic and anomalies monitoring and detection.

 ### Twitter

-Web engineer working on the Composer and Media Expression team.
-Built the web client for the GIF Search and Stickers in twitter.com using Scala for communication with back-end services and JavaScript (FlightJS) for presentation.
+I was a web engineer working on the Composer and Media Expression team.
+I built the web client for the GIF Search and Stickers in twitter.com using Scala for communication with back-end services and JavaScript (FlightJS) for presentation.

 ## Empresas y rubros donde no quiero trabajar por ahora